rsliter/rsliter.github.com/source/_posts/2013-09-08-scrambled-crags.markdown

 “Get High in the Mountains,” ostensibly owing to both the local altitude (a [contentious](http://en.wikipedia.org/wiki/Boone,_North_Carolina#Geography_and_climate) 3,333 feet) and bohemian vibe.
-The double entendre makes even more sense to me now that I’ve experienced the Andes, as you’ve got to be in an altered frame of mind to consider the Appalachians are high in the mountains\*.
+The double entendre makes even more sense to me now that I’ve experienced the Andes, as you’ve got to be in an altered frame of mind to consider the Appalachians high in the mountains\*.
 I have to tell y’all: over the last month I tried no less than three times to climb the Pichincha volcano outside of Quito.